pingforhelp/BCA/docs/AI/mid2imp.md

 3. Insecure Data Handling.
 4. Model Theft

-Q3.
+# Q3.
 Principles of ethical AI.
+Ans:
 Q4.
 What are prompts?
 Q5.
 Define the transparency in AI systems.
 Explain its importance.

-Long Answers – 10M
-Q1.
-Define ChatGPT.
-Explain its features, working, applications, limitations & future directions.
+Principles of ethical, applications, limitations & future directions.

-Q2.
+# Q2.
 Explain the applications of AI in experimentation & research.